 Eligibility and Application Information

 The Yerby Postdoctoral Fellowship Program seeks highly qualified candidates with established research interests and a doctoral degree in public health-related fields.
 Of special interest are applicants who will contribute to academic diversity– e.g. those from groups historically underrepresented in U.S. health-related sciences (defined by the National Institutes of Health as American Indians or Alaska Natives, Blacks or African Americans, Hispanics or Latinos, and Native Hawaiians or other Pacific Islanders) and others whose background will contribute to academic diversity, including individuals with disabilities.
-Non-US citizens are eligible to apply, but please be sure that you will able to obtain the proper visa by September 1, 2016.
-Applications will be accepted for the 2016-2017 cohort between September 1, 2015 and December 1, 2015.
+Non-US citizens are eligible to apply, but please be sure that you will able to obtain the proper visa by the program’s start date.
+Applications for the 2017-2018 cohort will be accepted starting August 1 through November 18, 2016.
 For more information, please see How to Apply.